vardhan-cr/mojo/services/http_server/README.md

 ## Authenticate
 You'll need to set a project for the Google Cloud Platform scripts.
 If you're a Googler, note that you shouldn't use a corporate card for this.

-If you're on the Mojo team, ping jam to get added to the "mojodemos" project first.
+If you're on the Mojo team, ping blundell to get added to the "mojodemos" project first.

 If you're not on Mojo team, then create a project on Google Compute Engine and replace "mojodemos" with your project-id below.
 Also make sure to enable the "Google Compute Engine" API" at your project's console https://console.developers.google.com